alexpanter/cpp_module_parser/README.md

 ## Motivation ##

 C++-20 introduced a new feature called "modules".
-This is likely the most drastic change to the langauge since its inception, and is a huge effort in the direction of eliminating the preprocessing stage.
+This is likely the most drastic change to the language since its inception, and is a huge effort in the direction of eliminating the preprocessing stage.

 Likely, the preprocessing stage will never truly be removed as it does carry